Addictions and Substance Abuse Therapy and CounselingCounseling and Therapies for Addictions.

 1) Have you ever heard the term “high functioning alcoholic?”
 This is a person who drinks heavily or often but being able to function well in the more obvious areas of life has not really been impacted.
 They can maintain their job, their relationships are intact, they’ve never had a DUI, they don’t have money problems.
 But if he or she drinks so much that it puts that person’s future health at risk, recreational or spiritual activities are avoided, or perhaps working on personal goals that are important to him or her have been put off because so much time is spent on drinking – these are strong indicators that a problem needs to be addressed.

 2) Viewing pornography may be considered by many individuals and couples to be a completely acceptable activity.
 For instance, a couple in which both partners enjoy and accept this activity as a part of their sexual relationship may not have a problem to be addressed.
 However, if one person in this couple is uncomfortable with the other’s use of pornography or if he or she feels degraded by it – but that partner continues to view pornography anyway – this couple has an important issue to be dealt with.
-It could be considered an addiction because it erodes the intimacy between them, it may even be a method of avoiding intimacy, and may also be a method of avoiding other painful situations, memories, or areas of life.
+It could be considered an unhealthy behavior because it erodes the intimacy between them, it may even be a method of avoiding intimacy, and may also be a method of avoiding other painful situations, memories, or areas of life.

 Addictions Therapy, Counseling, and Treatment Methodologies